medplum/medplum/packages/docs/src/pages/solutions/index.md

 Build a custom LIS/LIMS that includes panel management, machine interfacing, quality reporting, dashboards and more.
 A lab network allows a streamlined experience for ordering lab tests via application or API and handles all of the complex business operations.
 [Learn More](/solutions/lab)

+## Pediatrics

+Build an application that supports common pediatric patterns such as parental access, messaging integrations, tasking, educational material and more.
+[Learn More](/solutions/pediatrics)

 ## CMS FHIR for Payors

 Quickly comply with CMS 9115 FHIR requirements for payors with easy to implement interfaces and turnkey solution for CARIN Blue Button and DaVinci Implementation Guides.
 [Learn More](/docs/compliance/cms-fhir)